somsagar07/Boro/README.md

 Frameworks Used:

-React JS: Hooks, Axios
+1.React JS: Hooks, Axios
-A JavaScript library called MapboxGL
+2.A JavaScript library called MapboxGL
-Node JS, Express JS.
+3. Express JS(A node.js framework)
+--------we basically created a full-stack application with MERN

 ### Database Used:

-MongoDB
+1.MongoDB

 ### Challenges we ran into